PrimeDAO/contracts-v2/README.md

 This repo contains the smart contracts making up PrimeDAO.

-`/contracts/` is organized as follows:
+Repository is organized as follows:

 - `/contracts/test/`- contracts used for tests.
 - `/contracts/seed/`- Prime Launch seed module contracts.